17 Feb Most Sustainable Companies In The World Honored At 2020 SEAL Sustainability Awards

-Global brands like Adobe, Cisco, Hilton, Pirelli, and Unilever were among those selected for the SEAL Organizational Impact Award.
-Selected by combining two premier ESG data sets – the CDP A-List and the SAM Corporate Sustainability Assessment – the 2019 SEAL Organizational Impact Award honors the 50 most sustainable companies globally.
+Global brands like Burberry, Cisco, Colgate Palmolive, and Diageo were among those selected for the SEAL Organizational Impact Award.
+Selected by combining two premier ESG data sets – the CDP A-List ™ and the Corporate Sustainability Assessment (CSA, now part of S&P Global ESG Scores ™) – the 2020 SEAL Organizational Impact Award honors the 50 most sustainable companies globally.

-adidas, AMD, Disneyland Resort, and Procter & Gamble’s Tide were among the organizations whose sustainability initiatives were recognized with a SEAL Environmental Initiative Award.
+Dow, General Motors, and Salesforce were among the organizations whose sustainability initiatives were recognized with a SEAL Environmental Initiative Award.

 2023 SEAL BUSINESS SUSTAINABILITY AWARDS